 Other applications where you can find precision pins include electronics, mining tools, plumbing, and power distribution.
 The power distribution industries are some of the most common users of precision pins.
 This type of pin is used for shafts, male connector pins, mechanical applications, and more.

-Most pins are constructed with harder metals like steel, carbides, or superalloys like Monel or Hastelloy.
+Most pins are constructed with harder metals like steel, stainless steel, carbides, or superalloys like Monel or Hastelloy.
 Some applications may require softer materials.
-These materials are usually stainless steel alloys, brass, aluminum, or mild steel.
+These materials are usually brass, aluminum, or mild steel.

-It’s very common for pins to be galvanized, plated, heat treated, or anodized to increase the durability of the metal.
+Secondary processes are also used to improve the durability of the pins.
+It’s very common for pins to be galvanized, plated, heat treated, or anodized to increase the hardness and corrosion resistance of the metal.

 The most common production process is called cold heading.
 Cold heading is the best way to manufacture high quantities of precision pins from a variety of metals.